frederic-perez/AmE-dictionary/data/idioms.md

 __flash__ :two: __1__ _v_ _slang_ To expose one’s nudity indecently. _She flashed me anyway._
 __flick off__ :dart: _He flicked off the light._
 __flip on__ :dart: To turn something on, typically a switch.
 A noun or pronoun can be used between “flip” and “on.” _As soon as I flipped on the light, I could see that the house had been robbed._ _He flipped on the radio._
+__float (one’s) boat__ To make someone happy.
+Often used in the phrase “whatever floats (one’s) boat.” _A: “What do you want for dinner?”
+B: “Whatever floats your boat, I’m not even hungry.”_ _I think this new job in the lab will really float Isabel’s boat._
 __floored__ __1__ Shocked or flabbergasted. _I was completely floored by Rob’s declaration of love—I had no idea he felt that way about me!_ __2__ _slang_ Struck and knocked to the floor. _Can you believe that bully got floored by such a scrawny kid?_ __3__ _slang_ Drunk. _Do you remember last night at the bar at all?
 You were really floored!_
 __flotsam and jetsam__
 __fly in the ointment__ :three: Something that spoils or hinders a proceeding, especially when not anticipated.
 A flaw or imperfection that detracts from something positive. _The only fly in the ointment in an otherwise perfect wedding day was the fact that the bride tripped when walking down the aisle._